FAQS

 • What does carbon credit integrity mean?

 A carbon credit is said to be of high integrity if the reductions it represents are real (ie, in addition to business-as-usual), measurable, and verifiable.
-ICROA-approved standards ensure that emission reductions achieved by carbon projects adhere to the highest quality principles and processes.
+ICROA Endorsed standards ensure that emission reductions achieved by carbon projects adhere to the highest quality principles and processes.
 This guarantees transparency, accountability, and the impact of carbon finance.

 • What happens if a wildfire destroys part of a forest which has been preserved by carbon offsetting?